orbitalchicken/Roadmap/README.md

 MDM
 ---
+	[Fixed] Segfault in MDMWebkit - error 4 in libjavascriptcoregtk-1.0.so.0.13.11
-	Bugs with user preselection, needs testing/fixing, the greeter gets confused sometimes In live mode mdm shows timed login even though it's configured for automatic login... auto should superseed timed and log in immediately
-	New theme + remove cloudGL
+	Bugs with user preselection, needs testing/fixing, the greeter gets confused sometimes When both timed and automatic login are enabled, mdm uses timed login instead of autologin New theme + remove cloudGL
-	Segfault in MDMWebkit - error 4 in libjavascriptcoregtk-1.0.so.0.13.11

 System
 ------
-	Add missing search engines
-	Review uefi compatibility and efi boot path
+	Review uefi compatibility and efi boot path (check if we need to add efibootmgr to the target) Update mint-mirrors
-	Update mint-mirrors

 Cinnamon
 --------
-	cinnamon-settings: if we're the live session user, start in advanced mode Launching keepass + xsel freezes Cinnamon [wrouesnel] bg drawing is buggy in VB with no 3D accel
+	[Fixed] cinnamon-settings: if we're the live session user, start in advanced mode Launching keepass + xsel freezes Cinnamon [wrouesnel] bg drawing is buggy in VB with no 3D accel

 Mint Tools
 ----------
-	[Fixed in Git] Pixelated alt-tab icon for mintupload file-uploader mintInstall improvements
+	mintInstall improvements
 	review pending pull requests
 	Review mintWelcome look and feel